maehler/phd-thesis/markdown/chapter1.2.md

 All living organisms have at least one thing in common: they have a genome.
 It will not look the same in different species, or even individuals of the same species, but the fundamentals are the same; there are four nucleotides, adenine (A), cytosine (C), guanine (G) and thymine (T), that form the molecule deoxyribonucleic acid, more commonly known as DNA.
-The well known double-helix structure of DNA was discovered in the 1950s, and in the paper by @Watson1953 the second sentence reads: "This structure has novel features which are of considerable biological interest."
+The well known double-helix structure of DNA was discovered in the 1950s, and in the paper by Watson and Crick [@Watson1953] the second sentence reads: "This structure has novel features which are of considerable biological interest."
 This might be one of the biggest understatements in modern science.
 The DNA is organised into larger units called chromosomes, and the number of chromosomes vary from species to species.
 Humans, for example, have 23 chromosomes and is a diploid organism---it has two copies of each of the chromosomes.
 European aspen (\textit{Populus tremula}) has 19 chromosomes, and is also a diploid organism.